clempo2/P3Deps/README.md

 P3Deps was developped against P3_SDK_V0.8 primarily to trim down P3SampleApp.
 P3Deps is likely to be useful with any P3 project since almost all P3 projects can be traced back to P3SampleApp originally.

-## Status

-The script is released and continues to be maintained.
-Please submit a [GitHub issue](https://github.com/clempo2/P3Deps/issues) if you find a problem.

 ## Installation

 P3Deps assumes the development platform is Windows.